duniter/duniter/doc/HDC.md

 * The minimum votes count for *next* amendment to be eligible
 * Eventually, a Universal Dividend amount
 * Eventually, a minimum limit to new coins' value
-* Eventually, a reference to its preceding Amendment (every Amendment have a predecessor, excepted the first)
+* Eventually, a reference to its preceding Amendment (every Amendment have a predecessor, excepted first)

-Amendments, forming the Monetary Contract, are *collectively signed* and thus should be considered as the only authentic reference document towards money community and potential monetary mass.
+Amendments, forming the Monetary Contract, are to be *collectively signed* and thus should be considered as the only authentic reference document towards money community and potential monetary mass.

 Amendments have the following structure: